cosmopetrich/thirdparty-release-action/README.md

   pull-requests: write
 ```

-Additionally, it is recommended that the list of paths which trigger the build be as restrictive as possible to prevent
+It is recommended that the list of paths which trigger the build be as restrictive as possible to prevent
-builds from triggering based on the bot's own actions.
+builds from triggering based on the actions bot's own PRs and commits.

 ```yaml
 name: Build